Benniphx/configs/README.md

 ## Windows

-Prefer Windows Subsystem for Linux (on Windows 10) if possible - some of the brews actually install even on msys bundled with Git for Windows.
+Prefer Windows Subsystem for Linux (on Windows 10) if possible - some of the Linuxbrew formulas actually work even on msys bundled with Git for Windows.

 ### Sublime Text 3